jkaminsky2/CSE-151A-Project-/README.md

 #### 4. Where does your model fit in the fitting graph?

-This SVM model is less overfitting.
-In the fitting graph, it would be more left (closer to ideally fitted) compared to the first model.
+This SVM model is less underfitting.
+In the fitting graph, it would be more right (closer to ideally fitted) compared to the first model.
 In contrast, the Model 1 usually only predicts $$ with only a few rare outlier predictions of $$$.
 It therefore had a high training and test error.
 This second model (SVM) predicts more evenly (possibly thanks to the class weights)